hrgdavor/jscadui/apps/jscad-web/online.editor.md

 any editor
 drag and dropping file to openjscad or jscad.app will cause it to be given to the browser with permission to read it.
 You must use Chrome for jscad to be able to check few times a second to see if it changed Only Chrome can get change info and read new content ...
-Firefox plays dumb and will indefinitely give the initial file version, even after it chanes on your drive